-One of the most fragile items you'll need to pack during a move are your dishes and plates.
+One of the most fragile items you'll need to pack during a move is your dishes and plates.
 If they are not packed properly - it's easy to crack or even completely broke them even if you handle them with greatest care.

 You don't need to worry about that though, just follow our step-by-step guide and you'll learn how to pack plates for moving and any other flatware like a pro.
-In addition, we will explain how to pack dishes without newspaper, because of the fact that it might leave ink.
+In addition, we will explain how to pack dishes without the newspaper, because of the fact that it might leave ink.
 So, if you have wondered how to pack plates and glasses for moving, scroll to the lines below.

 What you need before you start packing your dishes:

 - Sturdy medium-sized box – the box should be light enough to be moved after you fill it with plates.

 - Packing Paper (plain newsprint is ok too) – you will need one sheet for every 2 plates.

 - Packing tape - your best friend when you are moving house.

 - Bubble wrap - to ensure extra protection for your flatware.

 - Kitchen towels - great replacement of the bubble wrap if you don't have any.
 Also can be used to pack your knives.

 - Marker or labels - even though it's obvious – it's important to mark your boxes Fragile.